-An employee who fraudulently requests sick leave for the purpose of taking leave to serve in public office may be subject to nonrenewal or termination of his employment contract.
+An employee who fraudulently requests sick leave for the purpose of taking leave to serve in public office may be subject to discipline, up to and including.

 3.14 LICENSED PERSONNEL JURY DUTY AND COURT APPEARANCES

 All licensed personnel who have been summoned to jury duty or subpoenaed for court appearances for a matter pertaining to the employee employment with the school district shall notify the principal by presenting a copy of the letter of notification as soon as this information becomes available.
 Absences for court appearances for a matter pertaining to the employee's employment with the school district, for jury duty or under subpoena from an officer of the court for a matter pertaining to the employee's employment with the school district will be counted as paid leave.